-Battered senseless, choked into unconsciousness over and over again, bones broken repeatedly, American mother, Holly Collins, received no justice, no protection, in Minnesota.
-She lost custody of the two children she was trying so hard to protect from their father’s rages and beatings.
+Battered senseless, choked into unconsciousness repeatedly, bones were broken repeatedly, American mother, Holly Collins, received no justice, no protection, in Minnesota.
+She lost custody of the two children she was trying hard to protect from their father’s rages and beatings.
 When Collins believed that her children might not survive another week — or another day — she fled and received political asylum in Holland.
 A powerful documentary exists about her case.

 Collins was the first and only such American mother to do so.